-The virtual equivalent of redacting information is to open the image in your iPhone’s editing app and drag a marker over text.
+The virtual equivalent of redacting information is to open the image in your iPhone’s editing app and drag a marker over the text you want to hide.
 On the surface, that might seem like a job well done.

-But as a TikTok user recently demonstrated, it’s only a simple measure that can easily be reversed.
-Any blacked-out image posted to social media can effortlessly be edited on an iPhone to reveal the details underneath.
+But as a TikTok user recently demonstrated, that can easily be reversed.
+Any blacked-out image sent from one iPhone to another can be edited to reveal the details underneath.

 - Open the screenshot in the Photos app.

 - Tap Edit in the top right corner.